 Then we went on to a short visit to the Convento Santo Ecce Homo, which is a beautiful monastery with cloister nuns.
 Finally, we drove to the famous Terracotta house.
 A red house without corners and with many small terraces and unusual perspectives within the house, the dream of an architect became a reality.
-The house, however, has never been inhabited and has simply become an spot of admiration for the whole world.
+The house, however, has never been inhabited and has simply become a spot of admiration for the whole world.

 Traveling back to Bogotá, the Salt Cathedral

-On the way back to Bogota, we made a detour to Zipaquira (map), the Salt Cathedral.
 With a private guide, we walked for a kilometer into the salt mine through many different lighted caves.
 We walked deeper and deeper into the mountain to the actual salt cathedral, which was a huge hall that had been carved out of salt.
 Aside from the religious element, there are also huge aisles with market stalls offering souvenirs and snacks, a beauty salon, an event hall for weddings, and much more.